Akdeniz/google-play-crawler/README.md

 google-play-crawler is simply for searching android applications on GooglePlay, and also downloading them.

+Now you can dowload applications with single click from web to your desktop.

 It also has checkin ability to generate ANDROID-ID for you.

 While doing checkin with your account, it uses Galaxy S3 properties.
 So only Galaxy S3 compatible applications will be retrieved.